mezantrop/FutureRussia-macOS-Keyboard-Layout/README.md

 ## Installation
 - Download [FutureRussia.bundle.zip](FutureRussia.bundle.zip) file an unarchive it
-- Double click FutureRussia.bundle to install it
+- Double-click FutureRussia.bundle to install it
-- Change Keyboard preferences to install the bundle
+- Change Keyboard preferences to configure it